papis/papis/doc/source/importing.rst

 Importing from BibTeX or Zotero
 ===============================

-Many users will want to import a library from a bibtex file that another program such as ``zotero``, ``mendeley`` or ``jabref`` will have exported.
+Many users will want to import a library from a BibTeX file that another program such as ``zotero``, ``mendeley`` or ``jabref`` will have exported.
 These programs usually have a field called ``FILE`` or ``file`` that points to a path